Hardlymoving writes about do-it-yourself automobile maintenance on various makes and models.

 - Wiggle and pull the air intake hose off the throttle body and air filter box.

-Removing the Thermostat Housing Assembly
+Step 2: Remove the Thermostat Housing Assembly

 I recommend placing a large pan under the car to capture the coolant that will spill when the thermostat housing and water pump are removed.
-I use a plastic concrete-mixing pan I bought from Home Depot for a few dollars.
+I use a plastic concrete mixing pan I bought from Home Depot for a few dollars.
 It does a good job of capturing coolant.

 - Remove the four (4) bolts that hold the thermostat housing assembly to the engine.